dpatton1992/dpatton1992/README.md

 - 👋 Hi, I’m @dpatton1992
-- 👀 I’m interested in web development, machine learning, and functional programming
+- 👀 I’m interested in web development, automated testing, and functional programming
-- 🌱 I’m currently learning Go, Flux, and TypeScript
+- 🌱 I’m currently learning Go, Angular, and Swift.
 - 💞️ I’m looking to collaborate on open source
 - 📫 How to reach me danielpatton.dev